sergevar/paulgrahamblog/cleaned/college.md

 So if you want to get into grad school in the sciences, you need to go to college somewhere with real research professors.
 Otherwise you'll seem a risky bet to admissions committees, no matter how good you are.

 Which implies a surprising but apparently inevitable consequence: little liberal arts colleges are doomed.
 Most smart high school kids at least consider going into the sciences, even if they ultimately choose not to.
 Why go to a college that limits their options?

-Thanks to Trevor Blackwell, Alex Lewin, Jessica Livingston, Robert Morris, Eric Raymond, and several **anonymous CS professors** for reading drafts of this, and to the students whose questions began it.